Psychological Assessment Referral Checklist

 Attention-Deficit/Hyperactivity Disorder (ADHD)

-When kids with ADHD aren’t causing behavior problems or failing in school, they’re less likely to be diagnosed.
-Instead, they’re often labeled as spacey, forgetful, or overwhelmed and they are more likely to develop subsequent mood and behavior concerns later on.
+When kids with ADHD aren’t causing behavior problems or struggling in school, they’re less likely to be diagnosed.
+Instead, they’re often labeled as spacey, forgetful, or overwhelmed and they are more likely to develop mood and behavior concerns later on.
 Some work extra hard to compensate for their difficulties, thus performing well academically.
-These symptoms are especially prevalent in girls.
+This masking pattern is especially prevalent in girls.

-• Parents provide more support than typical at this age
+□ Parents provide more support than typical at this age (e.g., handholding during daily routines, keeping track of homework, bringing forgotten items to school)

-• Diagnostic clarification is needed for conditions that appear similar to and are highly comorbid with ADHD (e.g., anxiety, sensory sensitivity, and learning disorders)
+□ Observed concerns may be attributable to conditions that share symptoms with ADHD (e.g., anxiety, sensory sensitivity, and learning disorders)

 -